 The auditorium has three levels - Stalls, Dress Circle and Grand Circle.

-Apart from the extreme side seats, the Dress Circle offers good views of the stage, and feels close to the action due to the intimate size of the theatre.
+The Stalls offers very good views of the stage.
+There is a light raking in the seating throughout the Stalls which helps with sightlines, and the legroom is good too.
+T he Dress Circle offers good views of the stage, and feels close to the action due to the intimate size of the theatre.
 View from Row G onwards are affected by the overhang of the Grand Circle.

 Though the theatre is small, the Grand Circle feels quite far from the stage.